fivetran/dbt_klaviyo/README.md

 - No additional configuration required

 **Session-Based Attribution Fallback:**
 For users who need custom attribution logic or are migrating from older package versions, an optional session-based attribution method is available.
-This method is **disabled by default** but can be enabled by setting `using_event_sessions: true`.
+This method is disabled by default if your EVENT source contains the `property_attribution` field but can be enabled by setting `using_native_attribution: false`.
+If you do not have the `property_attribution` field, this method will be used by default.

 When enabled, this method uses configurable lookback windows:
 - **120 hours (5 days)** for email events